sukurocking/Data-visualization/README.md

 (ii) Ggplot2
 (iii)Plotly

 Open the html files to view the visualizations directly or knit the rmd (Rmarkdown) files in RStudio to generate new html.
-The second way may be more cumbersome, it generate the visualiztions properly.
+The second way may be more cumbersome, but it will generate the visualiztions properly.

 ## Enjoy